newcharacteryigit/projectidea-cli/README.md

 ```sh
 $ pip3 uninstall projectidea-cli
 ```
-**If you don't have [colorama](https://pypi.org/project/colorama/) library for python, you need to install it.
+**Normally [colorama](https://pypi.org/project/colorama/) library comes with python but if you don't have, you need to install it.

 ### Usage